WorleyD/Manifold-Model-Mesh-Shape/README.md

 The model requires python3 and numpy to run, disturbing the file structure for the datasets will almost certainly cause issues as well.

 ## Running information
-Assuming the prerequisites are met, the model can be run from the command line using
+Assuming the prerequisites are met, the model can be run from the command line by running
 ```python ManifoldMeshModel.py```
 for a Windows system, substitute python3 for unix systems